 Now you know how a paramotor works take a look at the video below of me launching my paramotor to see it in action!
 And read my full post on launching your paramotor HERE.

-Thanks for checking out this article!
-Now you know how a paramotor works, you can learn about all of the equipment you'll need to get before you can start flying HERE.
+I hope you enjoyed finding out know how a paramotor works, you can learn about all of the equipment you’ll need to get before you can start flying HERE.

 Still think ultralight aircraft are better than paramotors?
 Take a look HERE to see which one you should buy!